 Example: Thomas is a blackjack dealer and injures his back at work.
 He tells his supervisor.

 Thomas is given an Incident Report form.
 He fills it out and signs it.

 The report only notes the incident, it does not mean Thomas necessarily needs medical treatment or that he filed a workers’ compensation claim.

 Note that employers need to keep C-1 forms for three years.

-A Nevada injured worker should file a workers’ compensation claim if he or she has
+You should file a workers’ compensation claim if you have

 - sought medical treatment for a work injury, or